 See and do

 On a cold, dark Thursday evening in mid December, Lostwithiel lights up with its Dickensian Evening.
-The ever popular festive event has been running for 13 years.
+The ever popular festive event has been running for many years.
 The streets are filled with crowds who come to enjoy the old fashioned traditional Christmas experience.

 Shops in the centre of town are open late and shopkeepers dress up in Victorian garb.
 In fact lots of people get in the spirit and you'll see stallholders, performers and townspeople kitted out in old fashioned costumes.